jtvberg/StreamDock/README.md

    - You can open a link from clipboard via the 'View' menu (or in the header)
    - You can scale the video to 16:9 (or 4:3, 2:1, 2.4:1) either vertically or horizontally also in the view menu (or in the header for 16:9 only)
    - You can bookmark streams via the bookmark button in the header or via the 'View' menu
-   - Toggle bookmarks via the far-left quick access button
+   - Toggle bookmarks via the far-left quick access button (or in the view menu)

 ## Service Specific Features
    You can view the extended Netflix genres via 'Show Genres' button or alternatively in the 'View' menu.\